Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 5.2.11.
 Ensure that new Directors receive necessary information and guidance on the work procedures of the Board and Landsbankinn's affairs, including its strategy, objectives, activities, risk appetite and operation.

 5.2.12.
-Ensure that the Board evaluate its work on an annual basis and that the performance of sub-committees is evaluated also.
+Ensure that the Board evaluate its work on an annual bases and that the performance of sub-committees is evaluated also.

 5.2.13.
 Monitor the process of the Board's decisions within Landsbankinn and confirm implementation to the Board.